jethomas2020/Python-API-Challenge/README.md

 ------------------------------------
 # Part II - VacationPy

-We'll use skills in working with weather data to plan future vacations.
-Use jupyter-gmaps and the Google Places API for this part of the assignment.
+Next, we'll expand our efforts in working with weather data to plan future vacations.
+We'll use jupyter-gmaps and the Google Places API for this part of the assignment.

+We will further:

-    Create a heat map that displays the humidity for every city from the part I of the homework.
+    Create a heat map that displays the humidity for every city from the part I of the project.

     Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.